VVUQ · Module 10 of 10

 Level 3 · Independent problem

-For a requirement of 3σ, a prediction of 70 against a limit of 100 needs what maximum uncertainty?
+For a criterion of RM ≥ 3, a prediction of 70 against a limit of 100 needs what maximum prediction uncertainty?

 Show answer